IBM/appnav/docs/importcell.md

-# Import WAS ND Cells
+# Import WebSphere Application Server Network Deployment cells

 Importing a WebSphere® Application Server Network Deployment cell creates a WAS-ND-Cell Kubernetes custom resource to represent the collective.
 The WAS-ND-Cell automatically discovers enterprise applications that are deployed on the collective.